 Dogs that did not get pregnant while in heat, may develop at times a ''false pregnancy''.
-A dog affected by false pregnancy may be found pacing around the home looking for blankets and paper to shred to built a suitable place to raise puppies.
-The dog may also decide to adopt a stuffed animal or any other inanimate object and treat it as puppy.
-Sometimes, the dog may also grow over protective of it an guard it from strangers.
+A dog affected by false pregnancy may be found pacing around the home looking for blankets and paper to shred to build a suitable place to raise puppies.
+The dog may also decide to adopt a stuffed animal or any other inanimate object and treat it like a puppy.
+Sometimes, the dog may also grow overprotective of it and guard it from strangers.

 Surprisingly, physical changes may affect dogs with false pregnancy as well.
-Some may develop symptoms strongly suggesting a real pregnancy such as weight gain, abdominal swelling, nesting, clingliness to owner, and even vaginal discharges.
+Some may develop symptoms strongly suggesting a real pregnancy, such as weight gain, abdominal swelling, nesting, clinginess to owner, and even vaginal discharges.

 Dogs that become actually pregnant will exhibit signs and behaviors very closely resembling false pregnancy.
-Indeed it is often difficult to tell the tow apart unless a veterinarian is given the opportunity to test the dog for pregnancy..
+Indeed, it is often difficult to tell the two apart unless a veterinarian is given the opportunity to test the dog for pregnancy.

 Other Female Dog Behaviors

-Female dogs generally squat to urinate unlike male dogs that show a preference to lift their leg.
-They also are not much engaged in ''marking territory '' as males, however, there can be exceptions.
-Some female dogs may be found ''humping'' like males do, but this is not sexual behavior,rather it is an attempt to demonstrate dominance.
+Female dogs generally squat to urinate, unlike male dogs that show a preference to lift their leg.
+They also are not as engaged in ''marking territory '' as males; however, there can be exceptions.
+Some female dogs may be found ''humping'' like males do, but this is not sexual behavior; rather it is an attempt to demonstrate dominance.